beatlab-mcmaster/AVOKE/extension-video-capture/docs/jspsych-video-capture.md

 ### init_mediaRecorder()
 Initializes the MediaRecorder object, handles the data collection during recording, and processes the recorded video once the recording is complete.

+## Known Issues
+**In cases where the video input list is not populating correctly, please make sure this trial does not come first in the experiment timeline.** The media device list will not be able to update early enough to note down all connected capture devices and populate the drop-down menu.